smart-scaler/smartscaler-apps-installer/README.md

 > ⚠️ **Warning**: This action is irreversible.
 Make sure to backup any important data before proceeding with the cluster destruction.

-# Sample Test Run Steps
+# Example Test Run Steps

 Each test run can include multiple cycles, with each cycle typically lasting around 1 hour.
 Running multiple cycles helps in evaluating consistency and observing Smart Scaler's behavior over time.